tensorflow/community/rfcs/20191127-pip-structure.md

 ## Design Proposal

-The only way I can think of to fix the autocomplete issues is to make our package structure as clean as possible.
+The best way I can think of to fix the autocomplete issues is to make our package structure as clean as possible.
 In this case, autocomplete will work out of the box.

 ### Short term: Remove virtual pip package